jnozzi/cocoadev.com/SiteContent/General/CheckIfLineIsInRect.markdown

-I've having some problem to detect if mouse is over a line between to [[NSPoint]]?
+I've having some problem to detect if mouse is over a line between to General/NSPoint?

 If the line is vertical and horizontal its easy.